IMadhu1/Madhu-Terraform/README.md

 4. Terraform apply -- to execute the commands
-5. Terraform destroy -- remove or delete the created configuration for ami id -- Go to aws console and click on launch instance then select OS flavour then will get the ami id
+5. Terraform destroy -- remove or delete the created configuration for ami id -- Go to aws console and click on launch instance then select OS flavour then will get the ami id we can install Hashicorp Terraform plugin and Hashicorp HCL extension